ali-biggs/PerlegoFullstackAssignment/README.md

  - With regards to the frontend, I decided to use a Material UI grid as it's meant to be fully responsive out the box and provides aria tags for accessibility.
-You'll notice that I haven't got this completely right however, as when it's view on a mobile the first book appears larger than the others
+You'll notice that I haven't got this completely right however, as when it's view on a mobile the first book appears larger than the others, and the text in the reading list overlaps
  - The reading list was orginally on the right hand side outside of the grid, and although this looks better on a large screen when viewed on a smaller screen it disappeared behind the grid.
 This is why I decided to add it as the first object in the grid.
  - My original plan was to have a bookmark icon in the ImageListItemBar, and create an onClick event which would add the book to the reading list.
-I couldn't figure out how to do this, so instead I changed it to a shopping cart which takes you to the books amazon page
+I couldn't figure out how to do this, so instead I changed it to a shopping cart which takes you to the books amazon page, and a tooltip which shows the price
+ - I added a dialog box which displays a summary of the book when the user clicks on the image, also with a tooltip informing the user that they can click the book
  - I am new to Jest/RTL so I've only been able to create one test for my App component

 ## The Task